Kptweedy/Tutorials/docs/wf-guides/faq.md

 This is because the DetailTextures atlas is not loaded.

 To fix this you want to go to the mega and download the "(Required) DetailTextures (New).rar" file,
-Extract it somwhere that you will remember, and then head back to blender.
+Extract it somewhere that you will remember, and then head back to blender.

 Now we want to go and find missing textures.
 ![Find Missing](../assets/images/detailtextures.png){ width="50%" }